Randhurst Village: 2010s

-After owning Randhurst Village for 22 years, JPMorgan Chase announced plans to sell the 1 million-square-foot lifestyle center in 2014.
+After owning Randhurst for 22 years, JPMorgan Chase announced plans to sell the 1 million-square-foot lifestyle center in 2014.
 Several development companies expressed interest in purchasing the property over the next year until it was finally sold to New York-based DLC Management.
 At the time, it was the largest asset in DLC's portfolio.

 Sports Authority closed due to Chapter 11 Bankruptcy in 2016.
-Michael's took its place in 2017.
+Michael's took its place on second half of store in 2017.

+Designer Shoes Warehouse (DSW) also took its place on first half of store in 2019.

 On April 18, 2018, the Bon-Ton Stores, Inc. company (owner of Carson's) announced that all of its stores would go into liquidation due to financial reasons.
 The Carson's store at Randhurst had a little over 56 years of service to the Mount Prospect shopping community; 10 years after the indoor mall's closure, this store closed for good on August 29, 2018.
 Plans for entertainment or residential venues are likely options for filling in this vacant facility.

 2020s

-In January 2020, it was announced that the Bed Bath & Beyond store at Randhurst would close along with 40 other stores in the United States and Canada, due to financial issues with their parent company and because the stores no longer met company and consumer expectations.
+In January 2020, it was announced that the Bed Bath & Beyond store at Randhurst would close along with 40 other stores in the United States and Canada due to financial issues.

+In March 2022, HomeGoods opened on first floor inside the former Carson’s store.

+In January 2024, Bath & Body Works opened and returned after the mall closed.

+In September 2024, it was announced that Planet Fitness opened inside former World Market store.

+In 2009 during the center's demolition, the demolition crew were trying to locate a time capsule that was planted somewhere in the center in 1962.
+In 2011, the Village of Mount Prospect planted a new time capsule at the center after its reconstruction as Randhurst Village.